Trusted by 1000+ companies

 Why Sponsor a Blue-Collar Worker Now?

-Spain's 2025 rules open doors for employers facing shortages, letting you build a stable team with access to EU markets.
+Spain's immigration rules open doors for employers facing shortages, letting you build a stable team with access to EU markets.
 Workers get fair pay, healthcare, and a path to family reunification.
 Ready to sponsor?
 Consult an immigration expert to get started.
 Your next great hire could be just a visa away.

 Disclaimer: